USCqserver/1fnoise/README.md

 # 1fnoise
 1fnoise

-Simulation codes for quantum 1/f noise process.
+Simulation codes for quantum 1/f noise process, and its dynamics with or without dynamical decoupling

 ->spin_vector_model